ga-adi/Email-Client-App/README.md

 1. Create and Send Emails
 2. Get subject, sender, thread

+## Bugs
+1. App crashes on rotatation
+2. App loads all emails instead of new ones

 ## Bonus stuff
 1. Make it pretty
 2. Save drafts in the Server